 One of the psychologists working with one of the residents, Lucia* wrote to us and asked if we would consider getting a dog for the home which she felt would significantly help with the trauma of her client.

 We looked at various options, but weren’t getting anywhere with a good fit for the home.
-Then one day Lucia surprised us with the news that she had bought a pup (Ginger) online from Spain with some compensation money she’d been awarded!
+Then one day Lucia surprised us with the news that she had bought a pup (Ginger) online from Spain with some compensation money she’d been awarded.

 Then the question was: how were we going to get this little dog to London from Spain?
 After exploring various options, the people who were looking after Ginger in Spain said they’d happily meet us half way (Paris) to hand Ginger to us.

 Lucia* had been held for many years by those who trafficked her.
-One day an opportunity to escape presented itself and she took it (her story is in the film below).
+One day an opportunity to escape presented itself and she took it (her story is in the film on our home page).
 An incredible part of her story is that at great risk to herself she went to the police to ensure the release of 21 other women being held in 4 houses.
 One of those rescued was the sister of the people we met in Paris.
 Their sister had been held for 6 years and forced into prostitution along with Lucia.
 Now she lives a happy life with a family of her own.

 It all made sense then why the family had been willing to travel to deliver Ginger to us, indebted to Lucia for their sister’s freedom.
-This little dog is a real blessing, and has already brought so much joy to Ella's.
+This little dog is a real delight, and has already brought so much joy to Ella's.

 * Pseudonyms have been given to protect the individuals' identities.